10 Lectin Free Foods That’ll Seriously Improve Your Gut Health

 For plants, lectin acts as their natural self-defense against predators like insects and some animals.

 They bind in the cells of the gastrointestinal tract causing stomach sickness.
-Lectins are found in the following food sources:

 Dr. Steven Gundry, a former cardiothoracic surgeon, developed a so-called lectin-free diet.